-The Authority holds total temporary investments of £16,800,000 at the 31st March 2023.
-However, this includes investments of £4,500,000 that do not satisfy the definition of cash and cash equivalents due to the maturity period and the early withdrawal penalty for the other.
-This has been presented in Note 21 within Short Term Investments.
+The Authority holds total temporary investments of $\pounds 16,800,000$ at the 31^{st} March 2023.
+However, this includes investments of $\pounds 4,500,000$ that do not satisfy the definition of cash and cash equivalents due to a combination of the maturity period and the early withdrawal penalty.
+This has been presented in Note 21 within Short Tem Investments.